 As it forms from hard water, you may also find limescale build-up from soap suds not being cleaned away efficiently, meaning it can also occur in basins, tiles and toilets.

 It leaves white traces behind due to its high concentration of calcium and magnesium carbonate, a remnant of hard water and alkaline.
+If you’ve got a lovely gun metal grey hot water tap, or a silver or even a gold tap in your kitchen, you don’t want to ruin the ascetic these products provide with gunky collections of limescale.

 Is limescale harmful?